 Significant Life Changes to Consider

-- Changes in your financial situation, such as inheritance or significant investments
+- Changes in your financial situation, such as receiving an inheritance, buying property, or taking out life insurance

-Each of these events can impact how you want your assets distributed and who you wish to benefit from your estate.
+Each of these events can fundamentally change how you want your assets distributed and who should benefit from your estate.

 Adding Children and Other Beneficiaries

-- Include other beneficiaries, such as stepchildren or charitable organizations
+- Add other beneficiaries, such as stepchildren, grandchildren, or charitable organisations

 Review Frequency for Your Will

-It’s advisable to review your will every 3-5 years or upon significant life changes.
-Regular reviews help ensure that your will remains relevant and effective in carrying out your wishes.
-Consider the following when reviewing your will:
+We recommend reviewing your will every 3 to 5 years, or immediately after any significant life event.
+Regular reviews help ensure that your will remains effective and reflects your current wishes.
+When reviewing your will, consider:

-- Have there been any changes in your family or financial situation?
+- Have there been any changes in your family — births, deaths, marriages, divorces, or new relationships?

-- Are your executors and trustees still appropriate choices?
+- Are your chosen executors and trustees still appropriate, willing, and capable?

 - Do your beneficiaries still align with your wishes?

-By regularly updating your will, you can have peace of mind knowing that your loved ones are protected and your estate is managed according to your wishes.
+By regularly reviewing and updating your will, you can have genuine peace of mind knowing that your loved ones are protected and your estate will be managed exactly as you intend.
+Plan, don’t panic.

 What Happens if You Don’t Have a Will?

-If you’re married and don’t have a will, the rules of intestacy will dictate how your estate is divided.
-This can lead to outcomes that might not reflect your personal wishes or the needs of your family.
+If you’re married and don’t have a will, the intestacy rules in England and Wales will dictate exactly how your estate is divided.
+These rules are rigid, impersonal, and often produce outcomes that families find shocking.

 The Intestacy Rules in the UK

-- If you have a spouse but no children, your spouse will inherit your entire estate.
+- If you have a spouse but no children: Your spouse inherits your entire estate.

-- If you have children but no spouse, your estate will be divided among your children.
+- If you have children but no spouse: Your estate is divided equally among your children.

 Consequences for Spouses and Children